 An example of an expensive baby step is that the Department of Health and Human Services agreed to permit a half-measure to substitute—but only temporarily—for the July 1, 2022 MRF requirement.
 This half-measure involves “simplifying” the machine-readable files into a “Table of Contents” that aggregates the MRF into fewer, larger files.

 Software solution providers who offer this baby step, and the customers who purchase it from them, are simply pushing the more complex work down the road a piece.
 Why?
 Because the many machine-readable files under each entry in the Table of Contents still must be analyzed, in order to provide the meaningful comparative shopping experience that is mandated by the Transparency in Coverage Rule.

-Indeed, much more data will soon be required: At a minimum by January 1, 2023, every employer must provide employees an online shopping tool featuring 500 shoppable services and provide total estimated cost and individual estimates of out-of-pockets costs to employees for those 500 services.
-A year later, by January 1, 2024, all other procedures, drugs, durable medical equipment and any other item or service must be published, too.
-It is possibly, maybe even likely, that the broader interpretation of requirements under the No Surprises Act, to allow all services to be shopped, will be required by 1/1/2023.
+Indeed, much more data will soon be required.
+As of January 1, 2023, every employer must now provide employees an online shopping tool featuring 500 shoppable services and provide total estimated cost and individual estimates of out-of-pockets costs to employees for those 500 services (at a minimum).
+By January 1, 2024, all other procedures, drugs, durable medical equipment and any other item or service must be published, too.
+It is possible, maybe even likely, that the broader interpretation of requirements under the No Surprises Act, to allow all services to be shopped, will soon be required, as well.

 Companies opting for expensive, staged, piecemeal compliance solutions are adding needlessly to their compliance costs.